mdYeasin2001/sports-club/README.md

 ## Some features

-*You can see the details about a team by clicking on explore button.
+1.You can see the details about a team by clicking on explore button.
-*You can find the contact information and social links on the team details page.
+2.You can find the contact information and social links on the team details page.
-*You can go there social page by clicking the social links on the team details page.
+3.You can go there social page by clicking the social links on the team details page.

 Feel free to explore our website.
 You are most welcome.